 The SteelSeries Arctis 7 2019 Edition Wireless are better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
 They are more comfortable, have better controls, feel more stable on the head, and have a more balanced and neutral sound profile.
 They aren't as consistent among users, however, and some people may get inconsistent bass or treble response.
 Their microphone's recording quality isn't quite as good as the Corsair's, but it handles noisy environments much better and they have a much longer 24-hour battery life.

 The SteelSeries Arctis Pro Wireless are better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
-They are more comfortable and have much better controls on the headphones.
-Their sound reproduction is much more balanced and neutral with less peaks and dips which should improve the overall audio quality.
+The SteelSeries more comfortable and have much better controls on the headphones.
+Their sound reproduction is much more balanced and neutral with fewer peaks and dips which should improve the overall audio quality.
 Their microphone also performs better overall and handles background noise much better.
-However, they leak more sound and isolate background noise worse than the Virtuoso.
-The Arctis Pro also support Bluetooth, which is rare for gaming headsets.
+However, they leak more sound and isolate background noise worse than the Corsair.
+The SteelSeries also support Bluetooth, which is rare for gaming headsets.

 The Corsair Void PRO RGB Wireless are similar-performing wireless gaming headphones as the Corsair Virtuoso RGB Wireless.
 The Void are a bit more comfortable due to being less tight on the head.
 However, they are quite a bit bulkier, they also don't feel as well-built and don't isolate sound as well.
 The microphone on the Virtuoso has significantly better recording quality, though it doesn't handle very loud environments quite as well.
 Unlike the Virtuoso, the void can only be used wireless, meaning they don't work with the Xbox One.

 The Astro A50 Gen 4 Wireless 2019 are much better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
-They are much more comfortable, and have a significantly more balanced and neutral sound profile.
+The Astro are much more comfortable and have a significantly more balanced and neutral sound profile.
 Their microphone records and transmits higher quality sound and handles background noises much better.
-Unfortunately, they can't be used wired like the Corsair, meaning they won't work with Xbox One and can't be used during their 4.4-hour charge time.
-Also, unlike the Corsair, they block out almost no background chatter, and leak much more audio, meaning they aren't as well-suited for gaming with others in the room.
+Unfortunately, the Astro can't be used wired like the Corsair, meaning they won't work with Xbox One and can't be used during their 4.4-hour charge time.
+Also, unlike the Corsair, the Astro block out almost no background chatter and leak much more audio, meaning they aren't as well-suited for gaming with others in the room.